hoschi/yode/README.md

 have tabs.
 Latter model is even more useless, because now the size of your split must fit the size of content showed in each tab.

-Yode solves a bunch of these problems by creating view containes which have their size connected to their content.
+Yode solves a bunch of these problems by creating view containers which have their size connected to their content.
 This way you must not resize the view container you edit at the moment or other containers around.
 When more view containers visible then screen space availible, you still need to position them to view what is important to you at the very moment.
-Even the current implementation of the prototype can be changed, so you can dip out of the "size of function editor is size of content" model.
+In addition the current implementation of the prototype could be changed, so you can dip out of the "size of function editor is size of content" model, if you prefer this.

-A first implementation of layout logic should help you with positioning by moving to top(/left) what is most important for you.
+A first implementation of layout logic should help you with positioning by e.g. moving to top(/left) what is most important for you.
 You just mark the editors which you want to focus and layout logic shifts these windows to top, where all other go below of them.
 After that this can be improved or the user can select different layout logics per tab.